 Another major consideration when choosing between these two products is your time horizon, or how long you expect to have your money in the product you choose.
 Many experts consider CDs a shorter-term investment than a fixed annuity.

-On the other hand, fixed annuities are designed to be held for the long term.
+Fixed annuities, on the other hand, are designed to be held for the long term.
 If you’re near retirement and want to establish a stream of income, annuities can be particularly suited for this purpose.
-Most fixed annuities have the option for a lifetime income guarantee, meaning you’ll receive payments for the rest of your life even after your total payouts exceed the value of the annuity.